-Figure 1 shows a slice of a two-dimensional (2D) dielectric photonic crystal with square symmetry and figure 2 gives the transmission factor (in energy) and the phase shift of the transmitted wave with respect to the incident one, which is a s-polarized plane wave in normal incidence.
-It is important to notice that in the range of wavelengths $\lambda \in [2.4,3.3]$, the only reflected and transmitted waves generated by this grating are the zero order.
-A transmission gap is obtained in the range $\lambda \in [2.5,3.2]$.
+Fig. 1 shows a slice of a 2D dielectric photonic crystal with square symmetry and Fig. 2 gives the transmission factor (in energy) and the phase shift of the transmitted wave with respect to the incident one, which is a s-polarized plane wave in normal incidence.
+It is important to notice that in the range of wavelengths $\lambda \in [2.4, 3.3]$, the only reflected and transmitted waves generated by this grating are the zero order ones.
+A transmission gap is obtained in the range $\lambda \in [2.5, 3.2]$.

-Let us shown that, at a given wavelength and a given incidence, this slice of photonic crystal can simulate a slice of homogeneous medium whose permittivity is close to zero.
-First, let us notice that the search for the parameter ε_h and e of the equivalent thin film defined in figure 3 is a well posed problem, at least if one is interested in the transmitted field only.
-Indeed, this transmitted field is characterized by the transmission coefficient t when the crystal is illuminated by s-polarized wave with given incidence and wavelength.
+Let us show that, at a given wavelength and a given incidence, this slice of photonic crystal can simulate a slice of homogeneous medium whose permittivity is close to zero.
+First, let us notice that the search for the parameters $\varepsilon{\rm h}$ and e of the equivalent thin film defined in Fig. 3 is a well posed problem, at least if one is interested in the transmitted field only.
+Indeed, this transmitted field is characterized by the transmission coefficient t when the crystal is illuminated by a s-polarized wave with given incidence and wavelength.
 The equivalent thin film must give the same coefficient t when it is stroked by the same incident wave.
-In order to obtain this complex transmission coefficient, we can choose two parameters: the width e and the relative permittivity ε_h of the dielectric medium.
+In order to obtain this complex transmission coefficient, we can choose two parameters: the width eand the relative permittivity $\varepsilon{\rm h}$ of the dielectric medium.
 Since the photonic crystal is a lossless structure, we will assume that the thin film is lossless as well, thus ε_h is real.
 In conclusion, the transmission coefficient t, which is a complex number, may be obtained by choosing two real numbers: e and ε_h .
 This reasoning shows that our search is consistent, but does not provide a rigorous proof of the existence of such a thin film.
 However, it exists a range of wavelengths where this existence can be predicted.
 Let us consider very large wavelengths (much larger than the size of the elementary cell of the photonic crystal).
-It is it well known that, in these conditions, the heterogeneous structure can be homogenized.
+It is well known that, under these conditions, the heterogeneous structure can be homogenized.
 In this homogenization domain, the effective index of the crystal is given by simple rules [11].
 For s-polarized light, the effective permittivity $\varepsilon{h,\infty}$ of the medium is the mean value of ε in the elementary cell of the photonic crystal.
-Thus it is a real number greater than unity (right-hand side of the figure 4).
+Thus it is a real number greater than unity (right-hand side of Fig. 4).
 When the wavelength λ is reduced, we are inside the gap and the crystal becomes opaque: the light is exponentially attenuated during propagation.
 As a consequence, the permittivity ε_h must be a negative real number.
 Indeed, positive permittivities allow propagation, and complex permittivities imply losses and must also be rejected since the rods are lossless.
 The reader can notice that such a permittivity generates a pure imaginary optical index.
-If we conjecture that ε_h is a continuous function of λ , the curve must cross the abscissa axis, thus it exists a wavelength where $\varepsilon_h = 0$ (point B of figure 4).
-The same reasoning can be made at the left-hand side of figure 2.
-Indeed, for smaller wavelengths the light can propagate again inside the crystal and thus the permittivity ε_h is positive, which shows that it exists a second wavelength for which the permittivity vanishes (point A of figure 4).
+If we conjecture that ε_h is a continuous function of λ , the curve must cross the abscissa axis, thus there exists a wavelength where $\varepsilon_h = 0$ (point B of Fig. 4).
+The same reasoning can be made for the left-hand side of Fig. 2.
+Indeed, for